clobrano/blog/content/posts/2020-10-26-connect-lp-with-gh.md

 ## Create issues

 Let's start from the last step.

-Creating an issue with HUB is simple
+Creating an issue with HUB is simple:

 ```sh
 hub issue create -m <title> -m <message> -l Launchpad